cloudentity/acp-on-k8s/README.md

 * `make uninstall-acp` - Uninstalls the `acp` release
 * `make delete-cluster` - Deletes Kind based Kubernetes cluster
 * `make deploy-cmd-pod` - Deploys the CMD pod in the default namespace; this pod is helpful with the Istio authorization testing.
+* `make install-countries` - Deploys the countries GraphQL API in the default namespace; this pod is helpful for testing GraphQL authorization.
+The Coutries API is publicly available https://countries.trevorblades.com/

 ## Usage of the CMD Pod